Skip to main content

 Frequently Asked Questions

-NATIONAL CAPITAL BANK OF WA has a Bank Health Score of A (92/100).
+National Capital Bank of Wa has a Bank Health Score of A (92/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.32%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-NATIONAL CAPITAL BANK OF WA holds $716M in total assets and $610M in total deposits.
-It is located in WASHINGTON, DISTRICT OF COLUMBIA (FDIC Certificate #2093).
+National Capital Bank of Wa holds $716M in total assets and $610M in total deposits.
+It is headquartered in Washington, District of Columbia (FDIC Certificate #2093).

-NATIONAL CAPITAL BANK OF WA has a Tier 1 capital ratio of 15.32%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 1.14%.
+National Capital Bank of Wa has a Tier 1 capital ratio of 15.32%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 1.14%.

 Yes.
-NATIONAL CAPITAL BANK OF WA is FDIC-insured (Certificate #2093).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+National Capital Bank of Wa is FDIC-insured (Certificate #2093).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: